GSA/digitalgov.gov/content/posts/2013-01-23-commerce-departmental-library-usability-case-study.md

 ---
+url: /2013/01/23/commerce-departmental-library-usability-case-study/
 date: 2013-01-23 11:37:08 -0400
-title: 'Commerce Departmental Library &amp;#8211; Usability Case Study'
+title: 'Commerce Departmental Library &#8211; Usability Case Study'
-summary: 'A website with too much information on the homepage, or any page, will overwhelm users in less than a second.
+summary: A website with too much information on the homepage, or any page, will overwhelm users in less than a second.
 They will be unable to find a starting point to accomplish what they came there to do.
-If users are not able to locate the information they need and/or are unable to get past the'
+If users are not able to locate the information they need and/or are unable to get past the
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - Department of Commerce
   - DigitalGov User Experience Program